preactjs/preact-www/content/en/guide/v10/web-components.md

 }
 ```

+> **Note:** Preact makes no assumptions over naming schemes and will not attempt to coerce names, in JSX or otherwise, to DOM properties.
+If a custom element has a property name `someProperty`, it will need to be set using `someProperty=...` rather than `some-property=...`.

 When rendering static HTML using `preact-render-to-string` ("SSR"), complex property values like the object above are not automatically serialized.
 They are applied once the static HTML is hydrated on the client.

 ### Accessing Instance Methods